View on GitHub

 • Contents saved:

-• Failure information JSON: {button_name}_fail_{timestamp}.json
+• Failure info JSON: {button_name}_fail_{timestamp}.json

 Important Requirements: